Home > Our Village > History

 Ufford boasts some 25 listed buildings, among which are included the now disused stocks and whipping post.
 Oldest by far is St Mary’s Church which dates back to 11th century and houses the 15th Century 18 ft hanging font cover "said to be the most beautiful cover in the world”

 All six of the Manor houses of Ufford no longer exist.
 The last, Ufford Place, was sold upon the death in 1956 of Major Eardley Blois Brooke and then later destroyed in a fire.
-Fortunately the gates and piers survived.
+Fortunately the gates and piers survived as does The Orangery, now a private house.